 If you have a bigger home, or multiple floors, no worries.
-After the Xiaomi recharges, it remembers its last location and returns to continue the cleaning cycle instead of starting over from scratch.
+After the Roborock recharges, it remembers its last location and returns to continue the cleaning cycle instead of starting over from scratch.

 I have floor length curtains, so I tuck those up on a sill; I move laundry baskets and random socks or things off the floor.

-The robot vacuum goes around furniture legs quite well but I try to put my dining chairs upside down on the dining table so it has more room to maneuver.
+The robot vacuum goes around furniture legs quite well but if I have the time, I put my dining chairs upside down on the dining table so it has more room to maneuver.

 The nice thing is when you purchase the vacuum, Xiaomi includes an extra filter.
 I saw in reviews from late 2017 and early 2018 that people didn’t have the extra filter, so I think this is a new thing that the company started including.

 Xiaomi’s directions state to run water through the filter to clean it – no soap – and the dust container completely opens up so that you can just clean the filter by itself.
 I did this after running the machine the first time as my house was verryyy dusty and the filter was filthy.

 The one important thing is that you let the HEPA filter completely dry.
 I left it for a day, but the machine kept running an error as it wasn’t entirely dry.

-Check back on Amazon frequently as I’ve noticed the price fluctuates and occasionally the seller even offers coupons.
-As of today, the Xiaomi Mi robot vacuum is being sold for $500.
+As of this writing, the Roborock robot vacuum is being sold for $500.
 If you compare it to the iRobot roomba 980, which retails for $899, it wins on price alone.